dqops/dqo/docs/reference/yaml/DefaultObservabilityChecksYaml.md

 ___

-## DefaultProfilingTableObservabilityCheckSettingsSpec
+## DefaultObservabilityChecksYaml
-The default configuration of checks that are enabled as data observability profiling checks that will be detecting anomalies for all tables that are imported.
-This configuration of checks is copied to the list of enabled table level checks on all tables that are imported, for profiling checks only.
+The configuration of default data quality checks that are activated for all imported tables and columns.
+ The default observability checks are stored in the *$DQO_USER_HOME/settings/defaultchecks.dqochecks.yaml* file in the DQOps user&#x27;s home folder.